anjackson/codex/content/guides/whats-different/index.md

----
-title: "What's Different About Digital Preservation?"
+# What's Different About Digital Preservation?

-subtitle: 'Different answers for different people.'
+'Different answers for different people.'
----

 Digital preservation happens where a number of already-established communities meet.
 But as we join forces, we bring our preconceptions with us.